 3. A technical bent

 You will need to be comfortable with technical information, possibly over a wider range of technologies than you are used to.
-Even if you are a biochemist, for example, you might still have to get to grips with the chemistry behind a client’s new drug preparation process, or the mechanical or electrical aspects of their new drug delivery device.
-You will almost certainly need to understand basic engineering drawings, circuit diagrams and flow charts, and of course graphs, spreadsheets and other common data presentation formats.
+Even if you are a biochemist, for example, you might still have to get to grips with the mechanical or electrical aspects of a client’s new drug delivery device.
+You will need to understand basic engineering drawings, circuit diagrams and flow charts, and of course graphs, spreadsheets and other common data presentation formats.

 To be good at the job, you should have an enquiring mind.
-You will not initially understand every invention you come across, but you must be able to ask the right questions and learn quickly, becoming just enough of an expert to provide the legal assistance your client needs.
-It will also help if your curiosity extends to the commercial aspects of your work: a patent attorney should be as interested in the business context of a client’s technology as in the science behind it.
+You must be able to ask the right questions and learn quickly, becoming just enough of an expert to provide the legal assistance your client needs.
+It will also help if your curiosity extends to the commercial aspects of your work: a patent attorney should be as interested in a client’s business as in the technology it works with.

 4. Analytical skills